 Skip the potatoes in a pan with a drizzle of extra virgin olive oil, Salt, Pepper adding when needed little stock, so that rosolino and cook remaining soft.
 If you cut quite small it will take few minutes.
 Put them aside.

 Boil the pasta in salted water, drain it al dente and toss in pan with vegetables.
 Add the grated pecorino cheese.
-Stir fire off a little stock or water to cook the pasta, until you have a creamy emulsion.
-Sprinkle with a little’ chopped fresh parsley.
+Keep on high heat with little broth or pasta cooking water, until you have a creamy emulsion.
+Sprinkle with a little chopped fresh parsley.

 Serve the pasta with artichokes and potatoes, Sprinkle the dish with the chopped toasted almonds and a generous amount of grated bottarga.
 Bon appétit!

-THE PAIRING: We have chosen the path of the concordance of taste to this recipe which turns on the salty.
-Is, Therefore, suggest a Soave Classic Doc "Long Lands", produced by the company Valentine Wines: a white scent of acacia flowers, tangy flavor and elegant, with a long finish of white fruits.
-The sweetness of the potato helps to rebalance the feeling prevailing in the salt taste.
+MATCHING: We have chosen the path of the concordance of taste to this recipe which turns on the salty.
+Is, Therefore, We suggest a Soave Classico Doc "Lands Long", produced by the company Valentine Wines: a white with the scents of acacia flowers, tangy flavor and elegant, with a long finish of white fruits.
+The sweetness of the potato helps to rebalance the saline sensation prevailing in the taste.